stacks-archive/blockstack-browser/packages/app/README.md

 </div>

-The Blockstack App is a browser extension for interacting with [Blockstack](https://blockstack.org) apps.
+The Blockstack App is an application for interacting and authenticating with [Blockstack](https://blockstack.org) apps.
+It can be used as a hosted web app (available at [auth.blockstack.org](https://auth.blockstack.org)) or as a browser extension.

+To use this application with your own Blockstack App, we recommend using [Blockstack Connect](https://github.com/blockstack/connect).

 Table of Contents: